 “Miss Garland makes ‘Presenting Lily Mars’ agreeable entertainment with her singing.” – Uncredited 1943 review

-June 18, 1926: Here is one of the earliest known ads promoting Judy, live on stage.
-She and her family were on a “working vacation” the country from Minnesota to Los Angeles.
+June 18, 1926: Here is one of the earliest known ad promoting Judy, live on stage.
+She and her family were on a “working vacation” across the country from Minnesota to Los Angeles.
 This ad appeared in the Whitefish, Montana newspaper.

 The entire family performed, with mom, Ethel, and dad, Frank, performing their “Jack and Virginia Lee” act that they had previously toured with prior to settling down to raise a family in Grand Rapids.
 The family performed in Whitefish on June 18 & 19, 1926.

 Note how, even at this young age, Judy is singled out, as “Baby Frances”, and is noted as a “Charleston Stepper.”
 The “Charleston” was a style of dance that was the rage in the 1920s.